TeKrop/overfast-api/README.md

 The player profile request flow is similar to the previous setup, but with an extra layer of caching for player-specific data, including HTML data (profile page) and player search data (JSON data).

 When a `User` makes an API request, `Nginx` checks `Redis` for cached API data.
 If found, it’s returned directly.
 If not, `Nginx` forwards the request to the `App` server.

-It then checks a Player Cache in `Redis` :
+It then retrieves Search data from `Blizzard` and checks a Player Cache in `Redis` :
-* If the player data is cached, `App` parses it
+* If the player data is cached and up-to-date (`lastUpdated` from Search data has not changed), `App` parses it
-* if not, `App` retrieves and parses the data from Blizzard, then stores it in both the Player Cache and API Cache.
+* If not, `App` retrieves and parses the data from `Blizzard`, then stores it in both the Player Cache and API Cache.

 This additional Player Cache layer reduces external calls for player-specific data, especially when player career hasn't changed, improving performance and response times.